fernandolvsouza/space-fight/README.md

 This means the game is running in background, but the is no space-fight-web (nodejs application) to connect to.

-Now you should get to  it and run space-fight-web
+To fix that, you should and run space-fight-web node project.

 ```
 cd [project folder]